cjwallace/kata/README.md

 # Kata

-A small collection of Kata problems and solutions.
+A small collection of kata problems and solutions.